Beyond Meat Stock: Restaurant Chains to the Rescue

 As a result, rival Impossible Foods announced it would no longer attempt to partner with McDonald’s.
 An exclusive report by Reuters noted that Impossible Foods cannot produce enough of its plant-based meat to partner with the world’s largest fast-food chain.

 This isn’t the most recent setback for Impossible Foods, as Burger King recently dropped the price of its “Impossible Whopper” due to a slip in sales.
 The Los Angeles Times reported a drop to about 28 daily sales per store.
 This was down from 32 previously.

 Where is Beyond Meat Stock Currently?

 Investors are taking notice, including banking giant Commerzbank.
-In the final quarter of 2019, the major German bank bought 207,355 shares of Beyond Meat stock.
+The major German bank bought 207,355 shares of Beyond Meat stock in the past.
 That’s more than six times its original holdings of 40,382 shares.

 It was at its highest through the end of July and into early August.
 However, it quickly began to decline throughout the remainder of the year.

-This is why it’s important to take this surge in 2020 with a grain of salt.
+This is why it’s important to take this surge with a grain of salt.
 While the current market prices are encouraging, last year was a complete roller coaster.